CHEMeDATA/CHEMeDATA.github.io/projects/schema.md

 ## CHEMeDATA-Schema

 The goal is to produce general chemistry schema-based data description of chemistry data files.
-This project will define the structure of **json objects** describing the content of chemistry files.
+This project will define the structure of **JSON objects** describing the content of chemistry files.

 The CHEMeDATA-Schema formalism has three layers detailed below.